 If the look and feel of your strands haven’t improved after a few deep conditioning treatments, it’s time to make an appointment with a professional to help rehab your mane.

 How should you maintain your silk press once you leave the salon?

 Now that you have the silky, smooth hair of your dreams, you’ll want to make sure it remains looking that way for as long as possible.
-Luckily maintaining your silk press is pretty simple.
+Fortunately, maintaining your silk press is pretty simple.

 “I suggest maintaining your press by sleeping in pin curls or doing a full wrap of your hair to maintain body,” Lee shares.
 “While showering, wearing a plastic processing cap underneath a bonnet or silk scarf can protect your hair from humidity and curl reversion.”

 If you love your current bedding and can’t imagine parting with your precious pillowcases, don’t worry.
-You can still reap all of the benefits of sleeping on a luxurious pillowcase by investing in a satin head scarf or bonnet to help keep your style intact and prevent any unnecessary roughness caused by your bedding.
+You can still reap all of the benefits of sleeping on a luxurious pillowcase by investing in a silk or satin head scarf or bonnet to help keep your style intact and prevent any unnecessary roughness caused by your bedding.

 No matter how sleek your silk press is, your hair will eventually return to its natural textures.
 If your edges revert to their natural texture before you’re ready for your next appointment, you can touch up your style at home with a flat iron—just be sure to re-apply a heat protectant before heat styling your hair.
 Freshen up your style without using heat using an edge control product like Mizani’s Artful Edges Edge Gel to smooth your edges and tame flyaway strands.

 Now that you know everything about silk presses, you can rest assured your hair looks silky, smooth, and healthy all year.

 In need of more recommendations?
 Hair.com is stocked with professional products to help you flaunt your natural hair.
 To see these products in action, tune into HDC TV where we host regular livestreams with industry pros.